Where We Be

 Old buildings and new stand side by side in Montevideo's historic district

-Behind Robin is La Rambla, a coastal walkway that helps define the city
+Behind Robin is La Rambla, a 13.7-mile coastal promenade

 We took a much-deserved rest break at this gas station patio near La Rambla